hub21team/python-curriculum-2021/module_1/1_variables/README.md

   print(z)
   ```

-  When we use arithmetic operations like `+`, `-` with `*`, `/`, we need to pay attention to the order operations.
-Here is an example that might cause confusion.
-(You may ask the student what do they think the output should be)
+  Order of operations: (You may ask the student what do they think the output should be)
   ```python
   x = 2 * 3 + 5
   print(x)